Centre for Forensic Neuroscience

 Affiliations & Recognition

-The Centre for Forensic Neuroscience maintains professional affiliations with leading international bodies in forensic psychology, credibility assessment, and scientific regulation.
+The Centre for Forensic Neuroscience maintains professional affiliations with leading international bodies in investigative psychology, credibility assessment, and scientific regulation.

 Frequently Asked Questions